Model Theory of R-trees: Models of rbRTr : Constructions and non-categoricity

 Case 2: Assume $e\not=p$.
-Then $p$ and $b_j$ are on different branches at $e$, and Lemma \ref{!geo} implies that $e\in [p, b_j]$ and $e\in [b_i, b_j]$.
-So, $p$ and $b_j$ are on different branches at $e$, as are $b_i$ and $b_j$.
-Thus, there are at least 3 branches at $e$ in the subtree spanned by $p, b_1,...,b_n$.
-Let $\alpha=d(p, e)$, which is a value determined by the type $q$.\\ Build a model $\n$ so that there are no branching points at distance $\alpha$ from $p$.
+Then $p$ and $b_j$ are on different branches at $e$, and Lemma \ref{!geo} implies that $e\in [p, b_i]$ and $e\in [b_i, b_j]$.
+So $p, b_i, b_j$, being 3 distinct points, are on 3 distinct branches at $e = Y(p,b_i,b_j)$.
+As discussed in the preceding case, these properties of $p,b_i,b_j$ are witnessed by conditions in $q$; also, $q$ contains the condition $d(p,Y(p,x_i,x_j)) = t$ for some $t \in (0,r]$.
+It follows that in any model of $\rbRT_r$ in which $q$ is realized, there must be a point $c$ whose distance from $p$ is $t$ and at which the model has 3 branches.
+Using techniques discussed earlier in this section, we may build a model $\n$ in which there are no branch points at distance $t$ from $p$.
 Then $q$ is not realized in $\n$, implying that $q$ is not a principal type.